peterhinch/micropython-touch/README.md

 If memory errors are encountered try cross-compiling or the use of frozen byte code.

 See `gui/demos/qrcode.py` for a usage example.
-The demo expects `uQR.py` to be located in the root directory of the target.

 ###### [Contents](./README.md#0-contents)